-We rely on sole suppliers for critical supply of reagents, equipment, chips and other materials that we use to perform our tests and for the manufacture of the nCounter FLEX Dx systems and Prosigna test kits sold to customers.
-We also purchase components used in our collection kits from sole-source suppliers.
+We rely on sole suppliers for critical supply of reagents, equipment, chips and other materials that we use to perform our tests and for the manufacture of the nCounter systems for diagnostic use and Prosigna test kits sold to customers.
+We also purchase components used in our sample collection kits from sole-source suppliers.
 Some of these items are unique to these suppliers and vendors.
 In addition, we utilize a sole source to assemble and distribute our sample collection kits.
-We rely on NanoString for the supply of the nCounter FLEX Dx System and Prosigna test kits.
+We rely on NanoString for the supply of the nCounter systems for diagnostic use and Prosigna test kits.
 While we have developed alternate sourcing strategies for these materials and vendors, we cannot be certain whether these strategies will be effective or the alternative sources will be available when we need them.
-If these suppliers can no longer provide us with the materials we need to perform the tests and for our collection kits, if the materials do not meet our quality specifications or are otherwise unusable, if we cannot obtain acceptable substitute materials, or if we elect to change suppliers, an interruption in test processing or system and test kit deliveries could occur, we may not be able to deliver patient reports and we may incur higher one-time switching costs.
+Moreover, the supply of key reagents and testing materials has been severely challenged by the COVID-19 pandemic.
+In October 2020, we experienced supply chain disruptions in the supply of plastic materials used in the processing of samples, although this has not resulted in delays in our ability to timely return test results.
+If these suppliers can no longer provide us with the materials we need to perform the tests and for our sample collection kits, if the materials do not meet our quality specifications or are otherwise unusable, if we cannot obtain acceptable substitute materials, or if we elect to change suppliers, an interruption in test processing or system and test kit deliveries could occur, we may not be able to deliver patient reports and we may incur higher one-time switching costs.
 Any such interruption may significantly affect our future revenue, cause us to incur higher costs, and harm our customer relationships and reputation.
 In addition, in order to mitigate these risks, we maintain inventories of these supplies at higher levels than would be the case if multiple sources of supplies were available.
 If our test volume decreases or we switch suppliers, we may hold excess supplies with expiration dates that occur before use which would adversely affect our losses and cash flow position.
 As we introduce any new test, we may experience supply issues as we ramp test volume.
 Moreover, the COVID-19 pandemic has disrupted supply chains globally, and could adversely affect our ability to source essential reagents, equipment, chips and other materials in a timely manner or at all.